 Last year I posted about my Barbie Zombies, inspired by one of my favorite shows on TV, The Walking Dead.
-This year, now that I’m in the studio and with summer over, it was time to replace the fairy garden display outside and put up something Halloween-ish.
+This year, now that I’m in the studio and with summer over, it was time to replace the fairy garden display outside and put up some fun Halloween decorations.
 I didn’t want to just put the barbies outside without some sort of prop, so I decided to make that door from the first season of the show that says “don’t open, dead inside“.

 If you watch The Walking Dead then you know the door I am talking about.
 Below is a scene from the show.

 Don’t Open, Dead Inside

 In the first season, Rick regains consciousness only to find himself in an abandoned hospital.

 Spray painted on the chained door leading to the cafeteria is “Don’t Open, Dead Inside”.
 Presumably this is where patients that have turned into zombies (or “walkers” as the main characters of the show refer to them as) are locked in.

 As I said I really wanted to display my Barbie Zombies for the few weeks that lead up to Halloween.
 Once Halloween is over they’ll be packed away for another year.